Charlescai123/Simplex-Cartpole/README.md

 - #### SeCLM

 By SeCLM, the cartpole would always keep in a safe condition.
-To validate the training performance, we disable the teacher module during testing, and the result shows that the agent learns the safe behavior from teacher:
+To validate the training performance, we disable the teacher module during testing, and the result shows that the agent has learned the safe behavior from teacher:

 <p align="center">
   <img src="./docs/GIFs/ani_seclm_eval_10.gif" height="260" alt="ani_seclm_eval_10"/>